cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

 **Tasks and questions:**

   - Run `text2workspace.py` on this combined card and then use `FitDiagnostics` on an Asimov dataset with `r=1` to get the expected uncertainty.
 Suggested command line options: `--rMin 0 --rMax 2`
-  - Using the RooFitResult in the `fitdiagnostics.root` file, check the post-fit value of the rateParams.
+  - Using the RooFitResult in the `fitDiagnosticsTest.root` file, check the post-fit value of the rateParams.
 To what level are the normalisations of the DY and ttbar processes constrained?
   - To compare to the previous approach of fitting the SR only, with cross section and acceptance uncertainties restored, an additional card is provided: `datacard_part3_nocrs.txt`.
 Run the same fit on this card to verify the improvement of the SR+CR approach

 ### B: Nuisance parameter impacts